pryabov/qrcode-chrome-extension/README.md

 # Chrome extension for QR Codes

 Trivial extension for generating QR Code for Chrome active tab.
+Created for Education purposes.